gvwilson/thirdbit/fiction/madica/index.md

 She was *still* awake an hour later when her mom and dad went to bed.
 She listened in the dark as they talked for a bit, then yawned, then started to snore.
-They both snored: her mom went, "Snrrrrrk... phew... snrrrrrk... phew...." and her dad went, "...rrrRRRrrr...
-...rrrRRRrrr..."
-It was almost like a lullaby: "Snrrrrrk... phew... ...rrrRRRrrr..." over and over again.
+They both snored: her mom went, "Snrrrrrk… phew… snrrrrrk… phew…." and her dad went, "…rrrRRRrrr… …rrrRRRrrr…" It was almost like a lullaby: "Snrrrrrk… phew… …rrrRRRrrr…" over and over again.

 And then, without warning, *zzzZZZing!* A brilliant white light streaked across the sky outside her bedroom window.